 Despite how much I did enjoy it, Graceful is not a perfect book.
 For one thing, I disagree with Grace's decision in regards to her parents.
 Just because they're stressed about your magical powers, does not mean you should use said abilities to make your parents forget about them!
 I'm not saying whether Grace succeeds in inflicting amnesia on her parents; it's the fact that this is treated like such a great idea by everyone involved that slightly annoys me.
 Surely someone would have pointed out that it wasn't really the ten-year-old's place to wipe her parents' memories?
 Another quibble is that the book can feel a bit disjointed.
 This wasn't a big deal for me, because I don't know of any other way for a story with that many characters to be told, but I know some might find it annoying.
 Also, did I mention there are three middle school couples?
 Yes, that's three.
 As in 3.
 As in two more than one.

 To be fair, though, they're not just a bunch of random couples off the street; they're our couples, the ones we've watched from the very beginning, the ones we've rooted for and laughed

 Bottom line: I love this book.
 A lot.
 It's the perfect ending to the series, and now that I've read it I can't imagine the series being complete without it.
 Is Graceful a standalone?
 Never!
 Is it the perfect close to an amazing series?
 Absolutely!
 So please take the time to read just one more Willow Falls book.
 But definitely make sure to re-read the other books before you delve into this one: trust me, Graceful is that much better if you understand all the references to the earlier books.
 And by "better," I mean "funnier."
-This book is hilarious!Disclaimer: I received a free ARC from Scholastic Press in exchange for an honest review.
+This book is hilarious!Disclaimer: This is an Amazon affiliate link, and I received a free ARC from Scholastic Press in exchange for an honest review.